YouTube Copyright Claim: Ways to Handle it

 Fixing A Copyright Claim

 Fixing a copyright claim isn’t that difficult.
-You shouldn’t get too worried when you receive a copyright strike on your video.
+You shouldn’t get too worried when you receive a copyright claim on your video.
 If the copyrighted material isn’t yours, remove it from your video immediately, and if it’s a song, replace or mute it.

 However, if you’re sure that the content is yours, go ahead and submit a dispute.
 Then, wait patiently for a reply from YouTube.
 YouTube has 30 days to give you a response concerning the issue.
 You might be lucky and win the case.